 The BO Paper Group is the largest producer of High Yield Thermomechanical Fiber Papers in Latin America.
-With more than six decades of experience in the production of printing and writing papers for the publishing market, the company brings together three industrial units operating in Chile and Brazil, with an industrial capacity of approximately 500 thousand tons per year.
+With more than six decades of experience in the production of printing and writing papers for the publishing market, the company brings together two industrial units operating in Brazil, with an industrial capacity of approximately 500 thousand tons per year.
 BO Paper offers high performance and quality of its products and services seeking to combine the sustainability of its operations with the highest technological levels of the industry, fulfilling the governmental and market requirements with social and environmental efficiency.

 tons of paper